spritlesoftware/our-website/content/english/mdm.md

   services:
   - name : "Adaptable"
     color : "#F3FCFD"
-    contents : "Our solutions can be integrated with a existing helpdesk application which reduces the burden."
+    contents : "Our solutions can be integrated with an existing helpdesk application, which reduces the burden."

   - name : "Improve Efficiency"